 Debt consolidation is a form of debt refinancing, which involves obtaining one loan to repay many other ones.
-This usually applies to individuals who are faced with the problem of consumer and personal debts, but sometimes it can also relate to a country’s fiscal approach to consolidating corporate debt or public debt.
+This usually applies to individuals who are faced with the problem of consumer and personal debts to cheap short term loans providers, but sometimes it can also relate to a country’s fiscal approach to consolidating corporate debt or public debt.
 The consolidation process can provide a lower overall interest rate for the entire debt burden and provide the convenience of servicing only one loan or debt.

 Description of debt consolidation as a matter

 Debt is usually understood as money owed by one side (debtor) to the other side (creditor, lender).
 As a rule, principal and interest are payable.
 Interest is the fee charged by the creditor to the debtor, which is usually calculated as a percentage of the principal amount per year, known as the interest rate, and is usually paid periodically at intervals, such as monthly.
 Debt may be secured or unsecured, depending on the type of loan.

 Although there are differences in different countries and even in regions within a country, consumer debt mainly consists of housing loans, credit card debt and car loans.
 Household debt is the consumer debt of adult family members plus a mortgage, if applicable.
 In many countries, especially the United Kingdom and the USA, student loans can make up a significant part of the debt, but they are usually regulateddifferently than other debts.
 Total debt can reach a level at which the debtor faces bankruptcy, insolvency or other emergency financial situation.
 Options available to overly burdened debtors include credit counseling and personal bankruptcy.

 - debt settlement, when the debt of an individual is agreed with creditors with a lower interest rate or principal to reduce the total burden;

 - debt relief when part or all of individual debt is forgiven;

 - debt consolidation, when an individual can pay off current debts by taking a new loan.